soarce-qa/soarce-qa.github.io/index.md

 * SOARCE is also able to not only track **HTTP requests** but draw a **sequence diagram** for all subsequent calls within the topmost/main one.

+## Screenshots

+## Requirements

+### Application / Server
+* Docker
+* Docker-Compose
+* Composer

+### Plugin / Client
+* Services and applications should ideally also run within Docker containers...
+* ...and be orchestrated by docker-compose
+* Inside the containers, the only requirement is xdebug, apart from the rather ubiquitous ext_json.
+* the plugin has to be required as a dev-requirement via composer and the composer autoloader should be used throughout the application.